 5. Measure the Value

-In order to understand how well your loyalty program is performing, you need to be able to measure the results.
+In order to understand how well your customer retention program is performing, you need to be able to measure the results.
 Begin by defining what success looks like by setting key performance indicators.
-Here are some typical ways to measure results:
+Here are some typical ways to measure results.

 In order to get a clear picture of the success of any loyalty program, it’s important to be able to track metrics across channels and to gain an in-depth understanding of online behaviors.